 In the fuel cost example, our hypothesis test results are statistically significant because the P-value (0.03112) is less than the significance level (0.05).
 Likewise, the 95% confidence interval [267 394] excludes the null hypotheses value (260).
 Using either method, we draw the same conclusion.

-The P-value and confidence interval results always agree.
-To understand the basis of this agreement, we need to remember how confidence levels and significance levels function:
+The hypothesis testing and confidence interval results always agree.
+To understand the basis of this agreement, remember how confidence levels and significance levels function:

 - A confidence level determines the distance between the sample mean and the confidence limits.

 - A significance level determines the distance between the null hypothesis value and the critical regions.

 Both of these concepts specify a distance from the mean to a limit.
 Surprise!
 These distances are precisely the same length.